5 must-have workplace zones to achieve optimal productivity

 Notably, we are moving to a mobile-first work environment.
 This means that rather than tech being connected and installed in a specific room, devices can be picked up and moved around to wherever they are needed at the time.

-Consider the boardrooms of the tech giants and you will notice a distinct lack of tech – certainly when it comes to computers – and even tables.
-At Google London, for instance, the boardroom looks more like the inside of a bedouin tent.
-There is an expectation that meeting attendees will adhere to a “bring-your-own” device attitude, and by sitting soft in these boardrooms and not around a rigid table, a relaxed atmosphere is generated that is more conducive to progress, agreement, and finding solutions.
+Consider the boardrooms of the tech giants, and you will notice a distinct lack of tech – certainly when it comes to computers – and even tables.
+At Google London, for instance, the boardroom looks more like the inside of a Bedouin tent.
+There is an expectation that meeting attendees will adhere to a “bring-your-own” device attitude, and by sitting softly in these boardrooms and not around a rigid table, a relaxed atmosphere is generated that’s more conducive to progress, agreement, and finding solutions.

 Play zone

 Sceptics may dismiss a pool table or dart board in the workplace as a gimmick – but that would be missing the bullseye.
-By introducing sport, and a play zone, it can tease out a healthy competitiveness – which has been proven to improve workplace productivity – and activate socialisation, both of which can trigger all-important innovation.
+Introducing sports and a play zone can tease out healthy competitiveness – which has been proven to improve workplace productivity – and activate socialisation, both of which can trigger all-important innovation.

 Wellbeing zone

-Employee wellbeing is not a fad; it’s here to stay, for the benefit of everyone – the individual and the collective.
-So it is vital to evolve the workplace, and a sprinkling of flora and fauna – in a wellbeing zone or across the office – is a good place to start, posits Andy Baxter, Managing Director of Internet Gardener.
-“When considering plants, greenery and the overall concept of biophilic design, the purpose is often creativity, wellbeing and general aesthetics,” he says.
+Employee wellbeing is not a fad; it’s here to stay for the benefit of everyone – the individual and the collective.
+So it’s vital to evolve the workplace, and a sprinkling of flora and fauna – in a wellbeing zone or across the office – is a good place to start, posits Andy Baxter, Managing Director of Internet Gardener.
+“When considering plants, greenery and the overall concept of biophilic design, the purpose is often creativity, wellbeing and general aesthetics,” Andy says.

 “Various psychological studies have shown that adding houseplants to a work environment boosts employee performance.
 Other studies have shown that productivity increases by an average of 15 per cent across all staff members with the inclusion of some greenery.”